 - Friendly people – the Mexican people are said to be very friendly and welcoming.
 Even so, it’s a good idea to learn as much Spanish as you can before your move.

-The cons of moving to Mexico as an American expat include:
+The cons of moving to Mexico from USA as an American expat include:

 - Safety – this is always a consideration in Mexico, although places like Querétaro and Sayulita tend to be safer options.